- Yayoi Kusama: Infinity Mirror Rooms

 - Other selected Arts organisations may be eligible for a concession rate – please contact us

-- ICOM members, Museums Association members and staff from organisations in the NMDC reciprocal agreement can now book free tickets online or by phone.
-Tickets are bookable for entry on Mondays to Thursdays at 17.00 only, from the third week of an exhibition onwards.
+- ICOM members, Museums Association members and staff from organisations in the NMDC reciprocal agreement can now book free tickets for our exhibitions (except Yayoi Kusama: Infinity Mirror Rooms).
+At Tate Britain and Tate Modern tickets are bookable for entry on Mondays to Thursdays at 17.00 only, from the third week of an exhibition onwards.
+These can be booked online or by phone.
+At Tate Liverpool tickets are available on Tuesdays to Thursdays from 15.30 and at Tate St Ives on Mondays to Thursdays at 16.30.
+Tickets for Tate Liverpool and Tate St Ives can be booked by phone only.

 School & adult groups

 - Discounted prices are available for groups of 10 or more people Monday to Friday if booked in at least two weeks in advance.
-Limited availability with this.
+There's limited availability with this.

 Please contact us for more details and to check availability for adult groups.
 Please email firstname.lastname@example.org with school group enquiries